► The best campervans 2023 named

 Many people have also found them useful for sporting pursuits or even leaving them parked on the drive to be used as a spare bedroom or a homeworking office away from the kids.

-It’s easy to see the appeal.
-A mid-sized motorhome model is more daunting to pilot than a large people-carrier, yet offers the freedom of the UK’s thousands of campsites with no more preparation required than filling the cupboards with cornflakes.
+Whatever you use it for during the week, the best campervans offer the freedom of the UK’s thousands of campsites at the weekend with no more preparation than filling the cupboards with cornflakes.

 Though expensive to buy, they can last for years and years of happy holidays.
 And now, you even have a choice of manufacturer-backed campervans – vehicles sold and warranted by major vehicle brands rather than small third-party outfits doing conversions.

 We’ve put two of the best of these – the Volkswagen California (above) and the Ford Transit Custom Nugget – head-to-head below, so scroll down if you want to read that.
 Or, click here to skip straight past it and read up on the alternatives you might also be considering.

 For a more detailed comparison of these two campervans on our sister site, Parkers.co.uk, click here.